 What are the possible complications of aortic regurgitation?

 - Heart failure may become severe and life-threatening.
-See separate leaflet called Heart Failure for more details.
+See separate leaflet called Heart Failure.

 - Infection of the valve (endocarditis) is an uncommon complication.
 (Abnormal valves are more prone than normal valves to infection.)
 Unless promptly treated, endocarditis can cause serious illness.